Find Trade Colleges

 The total student population at New England School of Hair Design is 24, which includes 24 full-time undergraduates.
 The school has a student-to-faculty ratio of 7 to 1.

-Roughly 100% of students at New England School of Hair Design take out loans to pay for college.
+Approximately 100% of the students who attend this school take out loans.
 The average amount of student loans is $6,302 a year.
-The school reports a student loan default rate of 4.3% which is much lower than the average rate of 10.8%!
+The student loan default rate of 4.3% means most graduates are not struggling to pay off their loans.

 Other New Hampshire Trade Schools